UKCloud/documentation/articles/azure/azs-how-convert-to-managed-disks-ps.md

 For more information, see [Introduction to Azure managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/managed-disks-overview).

-The following article shows you how to convert a virtual machine to use managed disks on UKCloud for Microsoft Azure.
+The following article shows you how to convert a virtual machine from unmanaged to managed disks on UKCloud for Microsoft Azure.

 > [!WARNING]
 > Running the script below will result in downtime for your virtual machine as it needs to be removed then recreated.